Dependency Map Manual (v 1.5)

 Clicking on “Issue colors” on the left of the page opens the issue color tab:

-When a field value has been selected, click on one of the colors on the right to select which color the value should have in the map.
+Click on a field value in the list on the left, then click one of the colors on the right to select the color the value should have in the map.

 Clicking on “Links” on the left of the page opens the links tab: